joecochran/chassis/readme.md

    been installed, run
    > vagrant up

-   This will serve the site up on http://localhost:8080
+   This will serve the site up on http://192.168.5.5

+   For simplicity I am running this on a private network, that was, if I want to visit http://sitename.dev instead, all I have to do is add an entry to /etc/hosts, like 192.168.5.5 sitename.dev Here's a one liner to accomplish
+   that:
+   > echo "192.138.5.5 sitename.dev" | sudo tee -a /etc/hosts

+   Obviously change sitename.dev to whatever you want to use.

 ## Roadmap